SimCubeLtd/SimCube.Spartan/README.md

 }
 ```

-#### Requests can also derive from the BaseMediatedRequest class, and override the ConfigureEndpoint method to chain route endpoint configuration such as Cache, WithName, Produces etc
+#### Requests can also derive from the BaseMediatedRequest class, and override the ConfigureEndpoint method to chain route endpoint configuration such as Cache, WithName, Produces etc.
+#### You also have the ability to supply a collection of IEndpointFilters to chain to the endpoint, by overriding the 'EndpointFilters' property!

 ```csharp
 [MediatedRequest(RequestType.MediatedDelete, "example/{name}/{age}")]